christinaroise/Quarantine/Readme.md

         - Buttons need active-styling and added functions
         - cancle button different styling
 - Library:
-    - filterBar is not yet activated
     - Newspapers should interchange background color
     - missing remove-from-list button
     - missing showNewspaper modal when tapping newspaper name
 - Bookmarks:
-    - Articles need to me saved to localStorage and shown in Bookmarks
+    - Articles need to be saved to localStorage and shown in Bookmarks
     - List of articles in bookmarks may need a new component as the styling will be different than previous lists.
     - articles will have a showArticle Modal
     - add share/copy url button to articles